LW2904/basic-steambot/README.md

 ```
 *Note: semicolons in JS are a funny affair, but the rule of thumb is that you can omit them all as long as all statements are followed by a line brak - which is what I'm doing here.*

-Well that was simple, wasn't it?
-Still, let's go over the key parts:
+We now have an anonymous connection to steam, which we could use to obtain data like steam profiles, or steam store information.
+The next step is logging into an actual account (our bot), but let's first go over the key parts of the above code:

 ### require('steam-user')
 *Require* is a NodeJS-native function which loads a module, in this case the `steam-user` module which can be installed with `npm install -g steam-user` in the console.